trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 It does not require surface normals or `reference_particle_spacing`.
 The full `SurfaceTensionAkinci` model and both Morris models require a surface-normal method.
 When one of these models is selected without an explicit method, `ColorfieldSurfaceNormal()` is used.
+The full Akinci model also requires `AkinciFreeSurfaceCorrection`, which supplies the particle-neighborhood correction in Equations 4 and 5 of Akinci et al.

 !!! note "Akinci kernels in two dimensions"
     Akinci et al. published the cohesion and adhesion kernels for three dimensions.
 In two